timothylimyl/lit-llama-qa/README.md

 1. How performant is finetuning using LoRA?

-- Competitive results on downstream task can be achieved just by using LoRA for finetuning
+- Competitive results on downstream task can be achieved just by using LoRA for finetuning.
+You can see that the results are fairly close to the best.
 - Finetuned GPT results is amazing considering that GPT models (decoder-only) task is to generate the next token which is not suitable for extractive QA when compared to BERT based model (encoder-only) that can directly classify the start and end token of the context.

 2. When to use full finetuning versus LoRA?